jocelynperucca/startup/notes.md

 HTTPS stands for Secure Hypertext TRansport Protocol.
 TLS is sometimes called SSL.
 - the -v parameter shows the verbose output of the HTTPS exchange.
 The > /dev/null redirection throws away the actual HTTP response, since we only care about the negotiation, by redirecting the output to the null device.
 - HTTPS normally runs on 433 while HTTP is one 80.
 TCP does flow control and makes the connection reliable
+## HTML
+- You always want to call your top level **"index.html"**.
+- There are 3 levels, Header, Body/Content, and Footer. **Make sure to include in your FOOTER a link to your github repository.**
+- Use the deployment script after you've done al you want with your key, server, and name of files in order to get it to your actual server you made.
+It will be different for each technology.